African trypanosomiasis: Prevention

 Capture devices for tsetse flies, on shore and on a boat in Africa.
 Efforts to prevent sleeping sickness.

-Currently, there are few medically related prevention options for African trypanosomiasis (i.e., no vaccine exists for immunity).
+Currently, there are few medically related prevention options for African trypanosomiasis; no vaccine exists for immunity.
 Although the risk of infection from a tsetse fly bite is minor (estimated at less than 0.1%), the use of insect repellants, wearing long-sleeved clothing, avoiding tsetse-dense areas, implementing bush clearance methods, and wild game culling are the best options to avoid infection available for residents of affected areas.

 Regular active and passive surveillance, involving detection and prompt treatment of new infections, and tsetse fly control, are the backbone of the strategy used to control sleeping sickness.
 Systematic screening of at-risk communities is the best approach, because case-by-case screening is not practical in endemic regions.
 Systematic screening may be in the form of mobile clinics or fixed screening centers where teams travel daily to areas with high infection rates.
 Such screening efforts are important because early symptoms are not evident or serious enough to prompt people with gambiense disease to seek medical attention, particularly in very remote areas.
 Also, diagnosis of the disease is difficult, and health workers may not associate such general symptoms with trypanosomiasis.
 Systematic screening allows early-stage disease to be detected and treated before the disease progresses and removes the potential human reservoir.
 A single case of sexual transmission of West African sleeping sickness has been reported.

 In July 2000, a resolution was passed to form the Pan African Tsetse and Trypanosomiasis Eradication Campaign (PATTEC).
 The campaign works to eradicate the tsetse vector population levels and subsequently the protozoan disease, by use of insecticide-impregnated targets, fly traps, insecticide-treated cattle, ultra-low dose aerial/ground spraying (SAT) of tsetse resting sites and the sterile insect technique (SIT).
 The use of SIT in Zanzibar proved effective in eliminating the entire population of tsetse flies but was expensive and is relatively impractical to use in many of the endemic countries afflicted with African trypanosomiasis.

 A pilot program in Senegal has reduced the tsetse fly population by as much as 99% by introducing male flies that have been sterilized by exposure to gamma rays.